-We source more of our natural ingredients sustainably every day, with natural origin formulas in all our product categories, including our new organic range.
+We source more of our natural ingredients sustainably every day, with more natural origin formulas in all our product categories, including our new organics range.
 We have improved the sustainability performance of our factories and reduced our use of virgin plastic in packaging while increasing recycled content.

 Our Green Beauty strategy will enable us to make further progress by taking an end-to-end approach to beauty.
 This involves commitments to improve our products’ impacts throughout their lifecycle, helping to preserve natural resources, harness clean energy and prevent waste.